gvwilson/sdxpy/en/src/builder/index.md

 [% inc file="expand_variables.py" keep="expand" %]

+After adding this,
-The first thing we do is test that it works when there *aren't* any variables to expand by running it on the same example we used previously:
+we immediately test that it works when there *aren't* any variables to expand by running it on the same example we used previously:

 [% inc pat="expand_variables_no_vars.*" fill="sh out" %]

-This is perhaps the most important reason to create tests: they tell us if something we have added or changed has broken something that used to work so that we have a solid base for new code.
+This is perhaps the most important reason to create tests: they tell us if something we have added or changed has caused a [%g regression "regression" %], i.e., has broken something that used to work.
+If so,
+the problem will be easier to fix while the breaking change is still fresh in our minds.
 {: .continue}

-[% inc file="three_variable_rules.yml" %]
-[% inc pat="expand_variables_with_vars.*" fill="sh out" %]

 ## Generic Rules {: #builder-generic}